 Last but not least, freshness holds the key to brewing the kind of coffee you’d expect at a five-star coffee shop.
 Immediately after being roasted and especially after being ground, coffee beans begin to lose their freshness, their fragrance and their flavor.
 Fresher is always better when brewing coffee – especially with artisan beans like Panama Geisha.

 You can now order freshly roasted 100% Panama geisha coffee from Hayman’s online store.
-It is available as green coffee beans (i.e. unroasted coffee beans / raw coffee beans for home roasting with your coffee roaster), roasted whole bean coffee, best ground coffee, and Nespresso compatible pods – click here to order you Gesha coffee now, we offer free worldwide shipping!
+It is available as green coffee beans (i.e. unroasted coffee beans / raw coffee beans for home roasting with your coffee roaster), roasted whole bean coffee, best ground coffee, Nespresso compatible pods*, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)** – click here to order your Gesha coffee now, we offer free worldwide shipping!

 * Nespresso® is a registered trademark of Société des Produits Nestlé S.A., unrelated to Hayman®.
 Our espresso pods are not created or sold by Nespresso®.

 ** Keurig and K-Cup are registered trademarks of Keurig Green Mountain, Inc. unrelated to Hayman®.
 Our pods are not created or sold by Keurig®.